MarketingProInsider/marketingproinsider/content/posts/blog_2.md

-Title: how to become experts on social media
+Title: How to Become an Expert on Social Media: Tips for Mastering the Platforms
 Description: Master social media with Marketing Pro Insider.
 Build your online presence, engage your audience, and stay ahead with the latest trends and techniques!
 Slug: how-to-become-experts-on-social-media
 Thumbnail: /theme/assets/images/contents/thumbnail/thumb_blog_2.jpg